enso-org/enso/docs/parser/macro-resolution.md

 >   `x : a -> b : a -> c` should parse with the correct precedence).
 > - Create a detailed design for how macro resolution should work.

-## Errors During Macro Resolution

-It is very important that, during macro resolution, the resolver produces descriptive errors for error conditions in the macro resolver.

-> The actionables for this section are:
->
-> - Determine how best to provide detailed and specific errors from within the
->   macro resolution engine.